hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 The following key values will be present in the software components claim: 1 (Type), 2 (Measurement Value), 4 (Version) and 5 (Signer ID).
 Keys 3 (Reserved) and 6 (Measurement Description) will not be present.
 Instead of a referenced Measurement Description it is defined that all cases, the software measurement value is taken as a SHA256 hash of the software image, prior to it executing in place.

 # Example

+The following example shows an attestation token that was produced for a device that has a single-stage bootloader, and an RTOS with a device management client.
+From a code point of view, the RTOS and the device management client form a single binary.

 EC key using curve P-256 with:
 - x: 0xdcf0d0f4bcd5e26a54ee36cad660d283d12abc5f7307de58689e77cd60452e75